There are a number of ways you can help the society in its work to preserve Flat Holm Island.

 Become A Member

-- Experience island life through conservation work, gardening, farming and DIY
+- Experience island life through volunteering on one of our working long days or weekends doing conservation work, gardening and DIY

 - Meet new friends

-- Full programme of social events and activities both on the mainland and island
+- Programme of social events and activities both on the mainland and island

 - Take part in fund raising activities